AlexJCturbo/password-generator/README.md

 WHEN the password is generated
 THEN the password is either displayed in an alert or written to the page
 ```
+This password generator complies with the acceptance criteria.
+The user has to select the length (between 8 and 128 characters), as well as the required type of characters.
+Once the selection is made, the password is displayed in the webpage.

 ## Links to the Webpage and the Repository: